We undertake a range of commissioned work. Here are some examples.

 – developing life skills and employability skills

-When we ask questions about the European Union, we hear a lot from the usual suspects: those who bang on about the “Single Market”, “The European Medicines Agency” and “Euratom” and how freedom of movement is so beneficial for all of us.; Often it’s hard to explain in everyday language how being part of Europe benefits us on a daily basis.
-We want to hear what matters to you about where you live and work, so we can connect with what effect Europe has on everyday life.
+When we ask questions about the European Union, we hear a lot from the usual suspects: those who bang on about the “Single Market”, “The European Medicines Agency” and “Euratom” and how freedom of movement is so beneficial for all of us.
+Often it’s hard to explain in everyday language how being part of Europe benefits us on a daily basis.
+We wanted to hear what matters to you about where you live and work, so we can connect with what effect Europe has on everyday life.

 Does being in Europe make your life easier, better and more rewarding?
 If so how?
 If not, why not?
 This event is designed for people who can tell us about their work, their family, their friends and neighbours, their passions, their local community, and if being part of Europe has made a difference in one or more of these areas.
 What you say will shape how the event is run and will form the basis of a strategic plan for Liverpool, Merseyside and the North West.
 The aim is to stimulate action and develop awareness within our local communities of how Europe benefits the North West.